6th class's generosity helps Monaghan SPCA

 Cumann na mBunscoil football

-well in the Cumann na mBunscoil Gaelic football
+Boys' Cumann na mBunscoil football team